‘Crazy Rich Asians’ Takes No. 1 At The Box Office This Weekend

 — Jeff Yang (@originalspin) July 30, 2018

 The film resonated with many Asian-Americans who feel a film featuring an all Asian cast has been long overdue in the 25 years since The Joy Luck Club.
-Crazy Rich Asians, however, also received negative feedback that the film was “Asian enough” according to the New York Times.
+Crazy Rich Asians, however, also received negative feedback that the film was “Asian enough,” according to the New York Times.

 Though it certainly has been an important cultural moment event for the Asian diaspora, the film is not at the top of the box office with an Asian audience alone.
 “It’s not just the Asians who are coming.
 It’s people of all colors from all walks of life who are enjoying this cinematic experience,” Henry Golding, the male star said to the Associated Press.
 “It’s a real shift in Hollywood.”

-Similar to the February release of Black Panther, Marvel’s first predominantly black superhero film earlier this year, films of a high cultural impact have seen a high payoff in the box office, due, in large part, to the increased demand for films with richer diversity.
+Similar to the February release of Black Panther, Marvel’s first predominantly black superhero film earlier this year, films of a high cultural impact have seen a high payoff in the box office due, in large part, to the increased demand for films with richer diversity.
 The call for increased diversity in Hollywood movies has been on the rise in recent years with the advent of the #OscarsSoWhite.
 Hollywood has heard the demand and is beginning to deliver.

 According to comScore, Crazy Rich Asians reached No. 1 domestically and No. 4 for international box office.
 Below are the domestic results comScore released for the weekend box office, with Mission Impossible and Alpha tied for fourth.